BobbyLiang10/BobbyLiang10/README.md

 - :computer: I have experience working in C, Python, SQL, React, JavaScript R, most proficient using Java.

-- 🌱 I’m currently interested in learning more about data science, machine learning, and developing my Python programming capabilities.
+- 🌱 I’m currently interested in learning more about data science, machine learning, and building on my Python programming knowledge.

 - 📫 How to reach me: b48liang@uwaterloo.ca